ralflorent/namefully-dart/README.md

 ## Key features

-1. Offer supports for many writing systems, including Latin and European ones (e.g., German, Greek, Cyrillic, Icelandic characters)
+1. Accept different data shapes as input
-2. Accept different data shapes as input
+2. Use of optional parameters to access advanced features
-3. Use of optional parameters to access advanced features
+3. Format a name as desired
-4. Format a name as desired
+4. Offer support for prefixes and suffixes
-5. Offer support for prefixes and suffixes
+5. Access to names' initials
-6. Access to names' initials
+6. Support hyphenated names (and other special characters)
-7. Support hyphenated names, including with apostrophes
+7. Offer predefined validation rules for many writing systems, including the Latin and European ones (e.g., German, Greek, Cyrillic, Icelandic characters)

 ## Advanced features

-1. Alter the order of appearance of a name: by given name or surname
+1. Alter the name order anytime
-2. Handle various parts of a surname and given name
+2. Handle various parts of a surname and a given name
 3. Use tokens (separators) to reshape prefixes and suffixes
 4. Accept customized parsers (do it yourself)
 5. Build a name on the fly (via a builder)